matthewcruz/msr-student-template/_projects/20140101Mini_Robot.md

 I am happy to say that I have begun a NEW PROJECT to use both Robotics and mechanical design.
 I am making a miniature humanoid robot, which I have not-so-codenamed "Minibot".

-The idea behind this little guy was to take combine alot of different skills into one, big-bad standalone project, and along the way pick up some new ones.
-I will try to document my work as it come along.
+The idea behind this little guy was to combine alot of different skills into one, big-bad standalone project, and along the way pick up some new ones.
+I will try to document my work as it comes along.

 ## Goals
 The main goals of this project are:
 <br>
-1. Aesthetic - The body should be organic made through surface modelling <br>
+1. Aesthetic - The body should be organic and made through surface modelling <br>
 2. Functional - The robot should have some nice functionality that hasn't been see too much <br>
 3. Autonomous - The robot should be somewhat responsive to external stimuli other than commands <br>
 4. Fun - I would like to bring some interesting moves and functionality